akuniutka/bank-api/README.md

 ## Configuration

-An application listens on port 8080, contains Flyway scripts to create database structure and two test users with ids 1001 and 1002.
+An application listens on port 8080, contains Flyway scripts to create database structure and three test users with ids 1001, 1002, and 1003.
 Default database connection parameters:

 | Parameter | Value               |
 |-----------|---------------------|